getsops/sops/README.rst

 If the command you want to run only operates on files, you can use ``exec-file`` instead.
-By default SOPS will use a FIFO to pass the contents of the decrypted file to the new program.
+By default, SOPS will use a FIFO to pass the contents of the decrypted file to the new program.
 Using a FIFO, secrets are only passed in memory which has two benefits: the plaintext secrets never touch the disk, and the child process can only read the secrets once.
 In contexts where this won't